 How Do I Build a Field Guide Library?

 Grandparents are frequently glad to add field guides to their grandchildren's library of reference books because there is a sense that this kind of book will have a long-term presence in the home.

-Which field guides you want will depend on your family's interests and what you are likely to come across in your own back yard and on your nature walks.
+Which field guides you want will depend on your family's interests and what you are likely to come across in your own backyard and on your nature walks.
 When we lived in Mississippi, we became fascinated with the huge variety of fungi we saw on our walks.
 Other families may want field guides for seashells or mammals.

 We've lived in various places in the United States, and we definitely found we needed some different resources in different states, especially for identifying snakes and wildflowers.

-I’ve worried less about reading level.
+I've worried less about reading level.
 We have some advanced books meant for adults, but because they are heavily illustrated, my children had no trouble using them when they were young, with just a little help from me.
-On the other hand, your kids might also enjoy some of the field guides designed for children, such as Usborne Hotshots Creepy Crawlies (Mandy Ross, ed.), because they have explanatory text written for younger readers.
-One caution, though–some of the books for children group similar species together, and children who are detail-oriented may have a hard time if they can’t find a picture that depicts the exact spider they are looking at.

 How Can We Use Field Guides?

 I encouraged the kids to use the books independently, but I also took initiative to call the kids around if one of us stumbled on an interesting creature.

 Why Use Field Guides?

 Is there a single white stripe or a double white stripe from the sparrow's eye?
-Is the snake's head diamond shaped?
+Is the snake's head diamond-shaped?
 Does the turtle have stripes or spots?

+Appreciation for nature.
 This careful observation leads to a general appreciation of nature, a reverence for living things.
 In addition to inspiring wonder, this experience can also encourage children to become good stewards of the environment, since they understand that litter and pollution may be harmful to the plants and animals they have learned about.

+Interest in species classification, habitats, and characteristics.
 Observation and identification lead to interest in how species are classified, how plants and animals live in specific habitats, and characteristics of different types of animals.
 This is a firm foundation for the study of biology.

 Appreciation for books as reference material.
 Children develop ongoing first-hand experience with turning to books for authoritative information.
 Over time, they will learn to use the indexes, the range maps that show where different species live, and the pictures not only of the trees themselves — but trees' leaves, seeds, and fruit.

 Obviously, we were careful not to project expertise we did not have, but we were more than willing to look through our field guides with our friends in order to help them identify just what kind of snake was in the woodpile or what kind of dragonfly was buzzing their pond.
 Our kids learned that having learning resources on hand was also a way to be a resource for others.

 Yes, frequently we could follow up on the Internet to flesh out even more information about various critters, which was a great way to demonstrate different approaches to research.